Machine Teen

-Machine Teen is a fictional character appearing in American comic books published by Marvel Comics beginning in 2005.
+Machine Teen is a fictional character appearing in American comic books published by Marvel Comics.
+The character first appeared in Machine Teen #1 beginning in 2005.
 Adam Aaronson, a high school student, has a good life: he is captain of the all-star football team, a straight 'A' student and is liked by everyone.
 However, he discovers that he is really a robot created by the man he thought was his father, Isaac Aaronson.

 Publication history

 Machine Teen was a comic book published by Marvel Comics starting in July 2005, loosely based on Machine Man and created by Marc Sumerak and Mike Hawthorne.
 It was published as a five-issue mini-series and carried the Marvel Next logo.
 The main character of Machine Teen is Adam Aaronson.

 Machine Teen appeared as a supporting character in Avengers Academy in issue #21 (Jan 2012) and issue #26 (April 2012).

 Fictional character biography

 Early life

 Some years ago, Aaron Isaacs, a pioneering programmer and engineer in the field of robotics, made a breakthrough in Artificial intelligence making the Autonomously Decisive Automated Mechanism.
 But when he discovered his employer Holden Radcliffe had destroyed his work, Isaacs went on the run.
 He changed his name to Isaac Aaronson and built Adam, a Beta version of his A.I. project.
 Adam was programmed with false memories of a normal childhood and dead mother.
 Adam has a series of debilitating seizures caused by a logic loop in his program and suffers memory loss, systems overload and, finally, a total shutdown.
 Adam, having no idea what he is, acts like a normal teenager, and starts dating schoolmate Carly Whitmere.
 Adam's best friend, J.T.
 Hunt, knows he is a robot.